MatAtBread/nodent/README.md

 	require('nodent')() ;

-This must take place early in your app, and need only happen once per app - there is no need to require('nodent') in more than one file, once it is loaded it will process any files ending in ".njs" or containing the 'use nodent'; at the top of a .js file.
+This must take place early in your app, and need only happen once per app - there is no need to require('nodent') in more than one file, once it is loaded it will process any files ending in ".njs" or containing a

+	'use nodent';

+directive at the top of a .js file.
+You can't use the driective, or any other Nodent features in the file that initially require("nodent")().
+If necessary, have a simple "loader.js" that includes Nodent and then requires your first Nodented file (either via the ".njs" extension or the "use nodent"; driectove).

 That's the basics.

 Changelog
 =========
+30May14: Extend the "use" option to accept an object whose keys define which covers to load, and pass the key's value when the cover is loaded as configuration options.
+See 'autoProtocol' below.
+The previous style for the use option (an array of values) is still accepted and is the same as providing an undefined configuration object to the cover.
+Covers can also now be specified through an absolute path so you can load your own.

 27May14: Show both mapped and unmapped files & positions in stack traces.
 Can be suppressed with option {dontMapStackTraces:true}

 22May14: Added a real world example.
 See Before and After below